PrimeCodeLabs/data-ferret/README.md

 ## Contact

-If you have any questions, feel free to open an issue.
+If you have any questions or need further assistance, feel free to open an issue.